 - Observation of patient-provider interactions and surveys of patient experiences in interactions take place in each participant's practice setting over a three-week period.

-- A virtual community of practice (CoP) is integrated throughout the course, with motivational interviewing coaches providing customized practice-based performance improvement initiatives.
+- A virtual community of practice (CoP) is integrated throughout the course, and provides three months of post-course learning support.